matthewg7679/apcsa-freedom-project/blog/entry01draft.md

 ```
 Essentially, this would be a shortened down version of the long code for the chunk generation.

 The chunk generation for the real Minecraft goes by a 16x16 area of blocks for each chunk.
-So, the clone will do the same where each list under “variable_name” placeholder represents a layer of the y-coordinate.
+So, the clone will do the same where each list under “`variable_name`” placeholder represents a layer of the y-coordinate.

 X-coordinates go by the length of each list assinged to each placeholder variable.
 All of those list have to be length 16.

-Each “x#_y#” in each item of the lists assinged to the placeholder variables are supposed to indicate the x and y coordinates of that specific spot in the lists.
-And each “x#_y#” is a variable for a third list inside of the 2D list containing these “x#_y#” variables.
+Each “`x#_y#`” in each item of the lists assinged to the placeholder variables are supposed to indicate the x and y coordinates of that specific spot in the lists.
+And each “`x#_y#`” is a variable for a third list inside of the 2D list containing these “`x#_y#`” variables.

 Therby the whole thing is a 3D list at the very end.

 ( Edit: the code is under the assumption that Minecraft’s world height limit is 320 blocks, I don’t know the true world height so imagine in your head that the 3D list will have the “2D list” section taking up multiple lines of code.
-The “2D list” actually will have the same amount of lines of code to produce the container for “x#_y#” as the amount of blocks meant for the true world height. )
+The “2D list” actually will have the same amount of lines of code to produce the container for “`x#_y#`” as the amount of blocks meant for the true world height. )

 —————————